Home

 An invisible hand

-Watch a while and you'll catch the whole swarm leaning into a slow, coherent shape, then dissolving and leaning into the next.
-That is an unseen flow field laid over the simulation, morphing forever through golden-ratio spirals, mandalas, quasicrystals and the flower of life, the way an old Winamp visualizer drifted from one scene into the next.
+Watch for a bit and you'll see the whole swarm settle into a shape, hold it, then melt and form the next one.
+That's a hidden flow field I laid over the simulation.
+It keeps cycling through patterns, spirals, mandalas, that sort of thing, like an old Winamp visualizer drifting from one scene to the next.